 For me the perfect balance was struck between food and drink, entertainment, historic reenactments and things to keep children amused.
 The festival managed to appeal to all ages, which isn’t an easy thing to do.
 Being dog friendly it also attracted dogs of all shapes and sizes – they seemed to have just as much fun as their humans did.

 After an early start and a long day out, we left Kinross tired, sun-kissed and a wee bit sad that we couldn’t hang around for day two.

 I’d like to offer a big thank you to the organisers of the Mary Queen of Scots Festival for inviting us to attend, and also to Scott and his fabulous team at the Green Hotel Golf & Leisure Resort for hosting our stay in Kinross.
-We had an absolute ball and can’t wait for next year.

 As ever all information, opinions and views contained within this blog are accurate and entirely my own.